psychemedia/storytelling-notes/hudden_dudden.md

 At that hearing, the old man kindled with anger, and said to her:

-"Heart alive, wife, who told you it was a goat? "
+"Heart alive, wife, who told you it was a goat?"

 "So-and-so," she replies; "and what's more, they've bought it"